EXCLUSIVE-South Africa delays COVID vaccine deliveries as inoculations slow

 Vaccines packaged at Aspen's plant are part of the African Union's agreement to buy 220 million doses from J&J.

-The AU and J&J did not respond to an email seeking comment.
+The AU and J&J did not respond to emailed requests for comment.

 A Pfizer spokesperson said: "We remain adaptable to individual country's vaccine requirements whilst continuing to meet our quarterly commitments as per the South Africa supply agreement."